-To do so, Sherlo proposes an additional standard whose sole purpose is to indicate that the idea of sacrifice does indeed constitute a foundational, true and frank idea in the religious revival that seeks the status of “Mishkan.”
-While Rav Sherlo refrains from directing his remarks directly at religious feminism, however, given the fact that his book discusses standards that differentiate between the desired religious revival, (“Mishkan” and the undesirable religious revival “Calf”, and, given the fact that religious feminism is one of the main foci of spiritual fermentation and religious revival in the modern Orthodox community today, it would appear that it is not too farfetched to assume that his remarks are also directed - and perhaps primarily directed - at religious feminism.
-However, we note, that we found no indication that Rav Sherlo necessarily believes that one must sacrifice ethical directives in favor of religious directives, as we saw in Rav Soloveitchik's writings, and therefore it appears that he does not reject the feminist revolution out of hand.
-However, the criteria he proposes to examine the “kashrut” of a religious reform still focus on the motivations and the purity of intent of the revolution’s flag bearers and thus raises a suspicion as to the “kosherness” of the feminist revolution.
+To do so, Cherlow proposes an additional standard whose sole purpose is to indicate that the idea of sacrifice does indeed constitute a foundational, true and frank idea in the religious revival that seeks the status of “Mishkan.”
+While Rav Cherlow refrains from directing his remarks directly at religious feminism, however, given the fact that his book discusses standards that differentiate the desired religious revival (“Mishkan”) and the undesirable religious revival (“Calf”) and religious feminism is one of the main foci of spiritual fermentation and religious revival in the modern Orthodox community today, it is not too far-fetched to assume that his remarks are also directed – and perhaps primarily directed – at religious feminism.
+However, we have found no indication that Rav Cherlow necessarily believes that one must sacrifice ethical directives in favor of religious directives, as we saw in Rav Soloveitchik’s writings, and therefore it appears that he does not reject the feminist revolution out of hand.
+However, the criteria according to which he proposes to examine the validity of a religious reform still focus on the motivations and purity of intent of the revolution’s flag-bearers and thus raise suspicion as to the validity of the feminist revolution.